jmkitavi/bucketlist-api/README.md

  	* Enter the terminal on Mac/Linux or Git Bash on Windows
  	* Type `git clone ` and paste the URL you copied from GitHub
  	* Press *Enter* to complete the cloning process
-3. Virtual Environment Installation
+3. Virtual Environment Installation and Setup [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
- 	* Install the virtual environment by typing: `pip install virtualenv` on your terminal
-4. Create a virtual environment by running `virtualenv --python python bl-venv`.
-This will create the virtual environment in which you can run the project.
-5. Activate the virtual environment by running `source bl-venv/bin/activate`
-6. Enter the project directory by running `cd cp2_blapi`
+4. Enter the project directory by running `cd cp2-bucketlist`
-7. Once inside the directory install the required modules
+5. Once inside the directory install the required modules
  	* Run `pip install -r requirements.txt`
-8. Inside the application folder run the main.py file:
- * On the terminal type `python main.py` to start the application
+ * On the terminal type `python manage.py runserver` to start the application

  ## Perform migrations
 ```